letsgetrandy/brototype/README.md

 brototype
 =========

-Bro, do you even write javascript?
+Bro, do you even javascript?

 ## Features